rlehfeld/rpyc-ng/docs/docs/theory.rst

 The result of these two properties is that local and remote objects are "equal in front of the code": your program shouldn't even be aware of the "proximity" of object it is dealing with.
-In other words, two processes connected by RPyC can be thought of as a **single process**.
+In other words, two processes connected by RPyC-NG can be thought of as a **single process**.
-I like to say that RPyC *unifies the address space* of both parties, although physically, this address space may be split between several computers.
+I like to say that RPyC-NG *unifies the address space* of both parties, although physically, this address space may be split between several computers.

 .. note::